Medically reviewed by Drugs.com. Last updated on Jun 14, 2023.

 Avandaryl is for people with type 2 diabetes.
 This medication is not for treating type 1 diabetes.

-Before taking Avandaryl
+Before taking this medicine

-if you are in a state of diabetic ketoacidosis (call your doctor for treatment).
+if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 congestive heart failure, heart disease, a history of heart attack or stroke;